-New players aged 45 and above for MW45, or 55 and above for MW60 are eligible to play in the Maine Woods Baseball league.
+Maine Woods 45: New players aged 45 and above are eligible to play in the Maine Woods 45 age division.
 A player must turn the eligible age in the calendar year of the season.

 1.8a: Players that are 44 years old and don’t meet the age standard above, are welcome to put their name on a wait list.
 Periodically a waiver may be granted to permit a 44-year-old to join the league if unusual recruiting circumstances exist.
 To execute a waiver for an individual, a majority of managers (and/or President) must agree.
 In no circumstances can a 44-year-old be eligible to pitch in a game.
 New player’s name and phone number must be submitted to the President.
 Players may declare a preference for a team, but positional and roster needs take precedence.
 Before the season starts, managers will conduct a draft and officially assign new players to teams.

 1.8b: All new MW45 players must be aware of this team assignment plan and accept the final decision.